Evil Spirits (Demons) — What Are They? What’s Their Purpose?

 The afore-cited Mark 5:12-13 shows that demons sometimes even seek to possess animals, but they can only do this with authorization from the Sovereign LORD.
 Why do they need Christ’s permission?
 Obviously because animals lack the ability to grant or reject consent.

-That said, the afore-noted Genesis 6:1-4 shows that demons have the power to operate in the physical realm in a more direct manner.
-On this occasion fallen angels—the “sons of God”—copulated with women, which gave birth to the Nephilim.
+That said, Genesis 6:1-4 shows that demons have the power to operate in the physical realm in a more direct manner.
+On this occasion fallen angels—the “sons of God”—copulated with women, which gave birth to people with demonically tainted DNA.
 God considered this a great transgression and so imprisoned these evil spirits in tartaroó to be held for judgment (2 Peter 2:4 & Jude 1:6).
-As such, the rest of the fallen angels have never again sinned in this manner and, therefore, the height of their manifestation in the physical realm is through possession of a person or animal.
+As such, the rest of the fallen angels presumably have never again sinned in this manner and, therefore, the height of their manifestation in the physical realm is through possession of a person or animal.